 Coffee was once condemned as being bad for your health.
-However, there’s growing evidence that it may protect against certain kinds of cancers, liver disease, depression, and Parkinson’s disease.
+Yet, there’s growing evidence that it may protect against certain kinds of cancers, liver disease, and even depression.

 However, people who reduced their coffee intake by one cup per day increased their risk of developing diabetes by 17 percent.
 There was no difference in those drinking tea.

 It’s not clear why coffee has such an impact on the development of diabetes.

 In one small study involving men, decaffeinated coffee even showed an acute rise in blood sugar.
 Right now there are limited studies and more research needs to be done on the effects of caffeine and diabetes.

 While coffee could be beneficial for protecting people against diabetes, some studies have shown that your plain black coffee may pose dangers to people who already have type 2 diabetes.

 Caffeine, blood glucose, and insulin (pre- and post-meal)

 Of course, there’s a lot more in coffee other than caffeine.
 These other things may be what’s responsible for the protective effect seen in the 2014 study.